SIMBAChain/libsimba/sphinx/source/intro.md

 and `SIMBA_AUTH_CLIENT_ID` described above.
 Alternatively, if a `headers` dict is passed in and this contains an `Authoroization` key, this is assumed to be a valid bearer token and is used instead of loggin in.

+### Additional Configuration Options

+Further configuration options available in the simba env file:

+* WRITE_TOKEN_TO_FILE: boolean.
+If set to true, this will cache tokens to file.
+Otherwise they are cached in memory.
+Default is true.
+* TOKEN_DIR: string.
+If WRITE_TOKEN_TO_FILE is true, this should be set to where tokens should be stored.
+    Default is "./"
+* CONNECTION_TIMEOUT: float.
+Connection timeout in seconds for requests.
+Default is 5 which is the httpx default.
+* LOG_LEVEL: set the logging level.
+Can be one of 'CRITICAL', 'FATAL', 'ERROR', 'WARNING, 'INFO', 'DEBUG', 'NOTSET'

 ### Logging

+To configure logging, there are two options:
+* For simply changing the log level, set the `LOG_LEVEL` in the env file (see above).
-To configure logging, set the `SIMBA_LOG_CONFIG` environment variable pointing to a logging file.
+* To fully configure logging, set the `SIMBA_LOG_CONFIG` environment variable pointing to a logging file.
   If you don't set that the default `libsimba/logging.conf` configuration will be used.
 If you provide a logging config file that is json and has a `.json` file extension, then it will be loaded as a dictionary config.
-Otherwise ini file format is assumed.
+  Otherwise `ini` file format is assumed.

 ## *Usage*
 ### *Instantiate the SIMBA client*